Search for Daily Modulation of MeV Dark Matter Signals with DAMIC-M

 In this letter, we present a search for a daily modulated signal with a prototype of the DAMIC-M (Dark Matter in CCDs at Modane) experiment~\cite{damic_idm2022}.
 We first perform a model-independent search for modulations over a wide range of periods.
 We then report limits on DM particles with MeV-scale masses interacting with electrons, which incorporate, for the first time with an underground detector, a time-dependent analysis to provide a powerful discriminant between signal and background.

 \textit{Setup and data.---}The DAMIC-M experiment will feature $\sim$200 skipper charge-coupled devices (CCDs), for a target silicon mass of $\sim$700 g, installed under the French Alps at the Laboratoire Souterrain de Modane (LSM).
-DAMIC-M is sensitive to ionization signals of just a few electrons thanks to the extremely low level of dark current and the sub-electron readout noise of the devices.
+DAMIC-M is sensitive to a single-ionization charge signal thanks to the extremely low level of dark current and the sub-electron readout noise of the devices.
 By operating prototype CCDs at LSM in the Low Background Chamber (LBC) we obtained world-leading limits on sub-GeV DM particles interacting with electrons~\cite{DAMIC-M:2023gxo}.
 The daily modulation results reported here are obtained with the same apparatus and data set, which are summarized in the following.

 Two high-resistivity, ($>$10\,k$\Omega$\,cm) $n$-type silicon CCDs~\cite{Holland:2002zz,Holland:2003zz,Holland:2009zz} are installed in the LBC.
-Each CCD has $6144\times 4128$ pixels (pixel area $15\times 15$ $\mu$m$^2$) and is $670$ $\mu$m thick, for a mass of $\sim 7.5$ cm thickness, with the innermost 2 cm of ancient origin, encloses the copper box inside the LBC cryostat.
+Each CCD has $6144\times 4128$ pixels (pixel area $15\times 15$ $\mu$m$^2$) and is $670$ $\mu$m thick, for a mass of $\sim 7.5$ cm thickness, with the innermost 2 cm of ancient origin~\cite{ALESSANDRELLO1991106}, encloses the copper box inside the LBC cryostat.
 An additional 15 cm of lead and 20 cm of high density polyethylene surround the cryostat to shield from environmental radiation.
-The measured background is $\sim 5\times 10^{-6}$ mbar.
+The measured background between 1 and 20~keV is $\sim 5\times 10^{-6}$ mbar.

 Charge carriers produced by ionizing radiation in the silicon bulk of the CCD drift towards the $x$-$y$ plane where pixels are located.
 Thermal diffusion while drifting results in a spatial variance, $\mathrm{\sigma^{2}_{xy}}$, of the charge collected in contiguous pixels~\cite{PhysRevD.94.082006}.
 In the readout process, the pixel charge is moved across the array by appropriate voltage clocking and read out serially by two amplifiers (referred as U and L) located at the corners of the CCD at the end of the serial register.
 These skipper amplifiers~\cite{skipper,Chandler1990zz,Tiffenberg:2017aac} allow for multiple non-destructive measurements (NDCMs) of the pixel charge.
 Sub-electron resolution is achieved by averaging a sufficient number ($N_\mathrm{skips}$) of NDCMs, with the resolution improving as $1/\sqrt{N_\mathrm{skips}}$.
 The performance of DAMIC-M CCDs is detailed in Ref.\,\cite{Compton-DAMICM}.